 - 11.2.1 When licensing a hackney carriage or private hire vehicle the Council must consider first and foremost the need for public safety.
-Once a vehicle is licensed its proprietor or driver has the ability to operate that vehicle in rural, urban and motorway environments. - 11.2.2 Licenced vehicles must be capable of performing in all such environments and provide convenience and comfort to all types of passengers when doing so.
-Relevant factors include type of vehicle, safety, size, suitability, engine size, capacity, appearance, condition, mechanical configuration, luggage space and seating. - 11.2.3 Section 47 of the 1976 Act permits the Council to require a hackney carriage to be of such design and appearance as it wishes to specify and impose such conditions as it considers reasonably necessary.
-Section 48 of the 1976 Act requires the Council to be satisfied that a private hire vehicle is suitable in type, size, design, and impose such conditions as it considers reasonably necessary.
+Once a vehicle is licensed its proprietor or driver has the ability to operate that vehicle in rural, urban and motorway environments. - 11.2.2 Licenced vehicles must be capable of performing in all such environments and provide safety, convenience and comfort to all passengers. - 11.2.3 Section 47 of the 1976 Act permits the Council through the imposition of conditions to require a hackney carriage to be of a certain design and appearance.
+Section 48 of the 1976 Act permits the Council through the imposition of conditions to require a private hire vehicle to be of a certain design and appearance.

-11.2.4 To ensure that licensed vehicles are safe for the public to use and suitable for all types of journeys, the Council will adopt minimum vehicle specifications and conditions.
-These will be set by the Regulatory Committee who will also set the reasonable and necessary conditions that will be imposed on the proprietor of a licenced vehicle.
+11.2.4 To ensure that licensed vehicles are safe for the public to use the Regulatory Committee who will impose reasonable and necessary conditions.